Description of Research with Mark Pugh

 (In conjunction with Kerensa Sorensen-Stowell and Susan Ward)

 Project #1: Isolation of a Furanocoumarin: Xanthotoxin from the Umbelliferae plant (aka Bishop's Flower).
 This research project was started by Dr. Pugh in an effort to isolate xanthotoxin from its natural source, Bishop's Flower.
 The molecule was used by ancient Egyptians to treat Leukoderma and other skin rashes.
 The individual that was to use this drug bathed in a bath of ground up Bishop's Flower.
 They would then lie out in the sun to treat their skin ailments.
 Today, xanthotoxin is widely used to treat T-cell lymphoma via extracorporeal photopheresis.
-The goal of the research project this fall is to increase isolated yields of xanthotoxin by the method of ultrasonification.
+The goal of the research project this fall is to increase isolated yields of xanthotoxin.
+We are also attempting to look at hydrogen-bond interactions between purified xanthotoxin and nucleotide bases in solution.

-Projects #2 and #3: Formation of Imine Derivatives of Cinnamaldehyde.
+Project #2: Formation of Imine Derivatives.
 The key step in vision is the binding of retinol (vitamin A) to the enzyme opsin via a primary amine to form rhodopsin, an imine.
 When rhodopsin absorbs a photon of visible light, a cis double bond undergoes photochemical isomerization to trans.
 This change results in a nerve impulse that the brain interprets as a visual image.
-In an effort to mimic this process, we will be using the cis and trans versions of another conjugated aldehyde called cinnamaldehyde.
-We will then bind different primary amines, some alkyl and others aryl, to cinnamaldehyde via an imine bond.
-Currently we are binding aniline and cyclohexylamine to cinnamaldehyde.
-We will obtain colored and colorless products that are similar to rhodopsin.
-We will analyze these products via melting point, infrared spectroscopy, 1H NMR, 13C NMR, GC-MS, and UV-Vis spectroscopy.
+In an effort to mimic this process, we are using benzaldehyde and trans-cinnamaldehyde as our aldehyde source.
+We are then binding different primary amines, some alkyl and others aryl, to the aldehyde via an imine bond.
+The amines we are studying are aniline, cyclohexylamine, o-diaminobenzene, m-diaminobenzene, and p-diaminobenzene.
+We obtain colored products that are similar to rhodopsin.
+We analyze these products via melting point, infrared spectroscopy, 1H NMR, 13C NMR, GC-MS, and UV-Vis spectroscopy.